 The gold extraction plant is located away from the populated areas of the town about 10 kilometres south west of the town centre along the Gregory Highway.

 The plant is a conventional CIL (Carbon In Leach) plant with a capacity to process about 340,000 tonnes per year of gold bearing ore.
-There is also a gravity gold recovery circuit within the overall plant design to recover some coarse gold particles which allows high grade ore to be processed through the CIL plant.

-The plant outputs gold 'dore' bars (containing about 60% gold and 30% silver) which are then shipped by secure transport to a gold bullion refiner where the gold and silver are refined and the mine is paid for these valuable metals.
+The plant outputs gold 'dore' bars from citigolds ore (containing about 60% gold and 30% silver) which are then shipped by secure transport to a gold bullion refiner where the gold and silver are refined and the mine is paid for these valuable metals.
 The silver in quantity is about 50% of the gold weight and is recovered as a normal part of the gold CIL recovery process.

 Citigold's management focus is to increase shareholder value by strategically developing highly profitable and sustainable gold production from the enormously rich mining lands of Charters Towers.